Main

 Raising Awareness on Sustainability Management

-At Mitsui & Co., we hold introductory training for new employees to explain our sustainability-related policies, including the Sustainability Policy, as well as our ESG initiatives and policy-specific targets.
-On an ongoing basis, we hold briefings for corporate divisions, business units, regional business units, and affiliates on the external environment related to their divisions and the sustainability management issues to be considered in the future.
 In addition to our own environmental and social challenges, we also provide training on the importance of environmental and social issues within our supply chain, including our Sustainable Supply Chain Policy and related initiatives.
-Please refer to the link for more information.
+Please refer to the following links for more information.